Air Conditioner Repair Checklist

 - Switch off the electrical current completely at the breaker or outside lever.

 - Clear greenery rubbish around the equipment.
 Once you’ve gotten rid of larger clutter within a two-foot area, you can use a paint brush or vacuum to slowly clean the equipment’s fins.
-Distorted fins can also impact effectiveness, so you can attempt to correct them with a dinner knife.
+Distorted fins can also impact effectiveness.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Make sure to avoid getting moisture on the fan motor.